 Tips for Making Coconut Butter

-The only ingredient you’ll need to make coconut butter is dried coconut.
-That’s it!
+The only ingredient you'll need for this recipe is dried coconut.
+That's it!

-- Coconut: look for dried unsweetened coconut.
-Dried coconut is available in many different forms – flaked, shredded, and desiccated are the most common.
+- Coconut: look for dried, unsweetened coconut.
+Dried coconut is available in many different forms - flaked, shredded, and desiccated are the most common.
 The main difference between them is shape.
 Flaked coconut comes in wide, flat pieces; shredded coconut comes in thin strands; desiccated coconut is finely ground.
 All these forms of coconut contain the same amount of fat, which is why they work equally well for this recipe.
-Desiccated coconut might be the driest out of the three, but the moisture content doesn’t really affect the consistency of the final coconut butter.
-I have made this recipe with flaked, shredded, as well as desiccated coconut and noticed very little difference.
+Desiccated coconut might be the driest out of the three, but the moisture content doesn't really affect the consistency of the final coconut butter.
+I have made this recipe with flaked, shredded, and desiccated coconut and noticed very little difference.

 How to Make Coconut Butter

 Making coconut butter at home is as easy as adding dried coconut into a high-speed blender and blending for about a minute.
 I use my Vitamix, and the entire process, from start to finish, takes 50 seconds.

-- Blend.
-Add the desiccated coconut into a Vitamix blender and blend on high until creamy, for about 1 minute.
+- Blend the coconut.
+Add the desiccated coconut to a Vitamix blender and blend on high until creamy, for about 1 minute.
 The coconut will go from ground to pasty to creamy.
 Use the tamper to push the coconut down into the blade as you’re blending.
 The finished coconut butter will be creamy but slightly grainy.
 This is completely normal and characteristic of store-bought coconut manna as well.
-Coconut butter is liquid straight of the blender due to the friction of the blade, but it begins to turn solid as it cools.
+Coconut butter is liquid straight out of the blender due to the friction of the blade, but it begins to turn solid as it cools.

 If you don't own a high-speed blender, you can use a food processor.
 However, the process is less efficient and can take up to 20 minutes.
 You will also have to stop the food processor from time to time to scrape down the sides.

 How to Serve Coconut Butter